System Innovations Grant

 • Groundwork deliverables will be completed within a two-year framework.

-• The lead organization is in compliance with OTF’s Eligibility Policy.
+• The lead organization meets OTF’s Financial Need and Health of Applicants Policy.

-• The collaborative is focused on improving systems for selected YOF youth through system change and not program or service delivery.
+• The collaborative is focused on improving systems for selected YOF youth through system change and not program/service delivery.

 Assessment criteria for projects